US investigates Tesla for steering wheels that can fall off

 In one complaint filed with NHTSA, an owner said he was driving with his family on Route 1 in Woodbridge, New Jersey, when the steering wheel suddenly came off on Jan.
 29, five days after the vehicle was purchased.
 The owner wrote that there were no cars behind him, and he was able to pull toward the road divider.
 There were no injuries.

-“It was horrible experience, I was driving back from mall with family and in middle of freeway steering wheel fell off,” said Prerak Patel.
-“I was on left lane when this happened, I can’t move my car to left or right. ”However I was lucky that road was straight and able to stop my car at the divider.”
+The complaint has a link to a Twitter posting from the owner that included a video of the detached steering wheel and pictures of the white Tesla being towed.

-At first a Tesla service center gave Patel a cost estimate of $103.96 to repair the problem.
+At first a Tesla service center gave the owner a cost estimate of $103.96 to repair the problem.
 The service center apologized in what appear to be text messages posted on Twitter.

-When Patel wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge and wrote that Tesla doesn’t have a return policy, but he could reach out to the sales and delivery team.
+When the owner wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge and wrote that Tesla doesn’t have a return policy, but he could reach out to the sales and delivery team.

-Patel was later given the option of keeping the car or getting it replaced with a new one, he said, and Patel chose to do so.
+The man was later given the option of keeping the car or getting it replaced with a new one, according to his post on Twitter.
+He posted that Tesla did replace his car.

-Patel said he’s a fan of Tesla CEO Elon Musk and has invested a large chunk of his savings in the stock, which fell 3% Wednesday.

-“My kids were a little scared to ride in a loaner Tesla and, as a parent, we are able to restore their confidence,” Patel said.
-“My family is fine now and hope Tesla will investigate and improve its (quality control) so no other family experience what we experienced.”

 Detached steering wheels are rare in the auto industry, but not unprecedented.
 In February, Nissan recalled about 1,000 Ariya electric vehicles because the wheels could come off of the steering column due to a loose bolt.